 4 channel amplifiers are essentially a 2 channel amp with an additional stereo channel pair designed in.
 They offer several benefits:

 - You can drive front and rear speakers

-- Driving front full-range speakers and using channels 3 and 4 for subwoofers
+- Can drive front full-range speakers and use rear channels for a subwoofer

-- They’re usually more compact than 2 separate stereo amps
+- More compact than 2 separate stereo amps